AtaGenix Laboratories

 Flask to Fermenter

-Every yeast expression project follows a 4-step pipeline from gene design through fermentation to purified protein.
-Clone screening is the critical optimization step — identifying top-expressing clones before committing to scale-up.
+Every yeast project follows a standardized pipeline from gene design through fermentation to purified protein.
+Clone screening via our high-throughput platform is the critical optimization step.
+Total timeline: 6–10 weeks.

 01